Make cities and human settlements inclusive, safe, resilient and sustainable

 Yes, Penn State Libraries deliver projects to record and/or preserve intangible cultural heritage such as local folklore, traditions, language, and knowledge.

-The Penn State College of the Liberal Arts operates the Center for Black Digital Research, a public-facing research center committed to bringing the histories of early Black organizing to digital life through innovative scholarship and collaborative partnerships.
-University Libraries hosts Digital Projects and Exhibits that include Black Representation in American Politics , The Legacy and Evolution of Disability Rights & Lived Experience at Penn State, and the Latino/a/x Experience Oral History Project.
+The Center for Black Digital Research in the College of the Liberal Arts is a public-facing research center focused on bringing the histories of early Black organizing to digital life through cutting-edge scholarship and community partnerships.
+Additionally, University Libraries host a variety of Digital Projects and Exhibits, including Black Representation in American Politics, The Legacy and Evolution of Disability Rights, and the Latino/a/x Experience Oral History Project.

 Yes, Penn State measures sustainable commuting by tracking the number of parking permits issued, the number of bicycles registered, and the number of campus bus rides and shuttle rides taken each semester and year.